inglada/iota2/doc/source/IOTA2_parameters.rst

 Sensor.additionalFeatures
 =========================
 *Description*
-    iota2 allow adding features by dates.
+    iota2 allows adding features by dates.
 Format is the one provided by OTB's BandMath application.
+NDVI, NDWI and Brightness are always computed, so the user does not need to declare them here.

 *Type*
     string